princefishthrower/chrisfrew.in/content/draftposts/one-major-challenge-with-the-internet-and-society/index.md

 ### The Network Effect

-A very important paper that was one of the first items that got me thinking along the lines of these issues is this paper about the role of luck.
+[This paper]() about the role of luck was one of the first things that got me thinking along the lines of these issues.
 While it is aimed at single individuals, if a company or organization is considered as an individual in the market, many of the same findings and principles can apply.

-So the paper found that counterintuitively that people of only average intellegince .
-Unfortunately, most intelligent (or even most hard working!) were not those who were most succesful (granted, there was a skew of more intellegent people to do better on average, but overwhelmingly they were not the _most_ successful)
+So the paper found that counterintuitively that people of only average intelligence .
+Unfortunately, most intelligent (or even most hard working!) were not those who were most successful (granted, there was a skew of more intelligent people to do better on average, but overwhelmingly they were not the _most_ successful)

-Since the researches had of course total control over the experiment,  as the second half of hte paper, the examined what if the economic insentives were changed in . they tested a few capabilities:
+Since the researches had of course total control over the experiment,  as the second half of hte paper, the examined what if the economic incentives were changed in . they tested a few capabilities:

 -
 -
 -

- _This redistribution is exactly the issue I am going to get at in this post_
+ _This redistribution is the core issue I am going to get at in this post_

 But wait you say, "the internet is by definition a giant sharing and redistribution network!"
 Indeed, but let's be honest, it's the sharing and redistribution of _information_, not money or wealth.
-I beleive these two things, information and money, are impertive to reorganize the motives of creatives and
+I beleive these two things, information and money, are imperative to reorganize the motives of creatives and

 ### The Subscription Based Web